2026 Rules

 1 match point to losing team

-In addition to their allocated 11-point split, the winning team will receive an additional 30 match points, except in the event of a 6-5 split wherein the winning team will receive an additional 20 match points and the losing team will receive an additional 10 match points.
+In addition to their allocated 11-point split, the winning team will receive an additional 30 match points—except in the event of a 6-5 split, in which case the winning team will receive an additional 20 match points and the losing team will receive an additional 10 match points.

 There is no match point allocation in the semifinals and finals.
-The Judges will declare a winner in each of the semifinal contests as well as provide written feedback on their performance.
+The judges will declare a winner in each of the semifinal contests and will also provide written feedback on each team’s performance.
 The three winning teams will then participate in the finals.
-The Judge’s decision regarding the first, second and third place winners will be announced at the closing banquet.
+The judges’ decision regarding the first, second, and third place winners will be announced at the closing banquet.

-In the event two teams in a division have the same number of wins at the end of the round-robin, the divisional winner will be the winner of the contest between the two teams during the round-robin.
+In the event that two teams in a division have the same number of wins at the end of the round-robin, the divisional winner will be the team that won the contest between those two teams during the round-robin.

-If more than two teams are tied, the winner will be the team with the best record in the contest between them in the round robin.
-If teams are still tied, the winner will be the team with the highest number of match points accumulated during the round-robin.
+If more than two teams are tied, the winner will be the team with the best record in the contests among them during the round-robin.
+If the teams are still tied, the winner will be the team with the highest number of match points accumulated during the round-robin.

-In the event teams are tied for the last semi-final position, the semi-finalist will be selected with the application, in sequence, of the following criteria:
+In the event that teams are tied for the last semi-final position, the semi-finalist will be selected by applying the following criteria, in sequence:

-1. The winner of the contest between the teams;
+1. The winner of the contest between the tied teams;

 4. The team with the highest cumulative evaluation score for each preceding case, in reverse order.